alberto-marin/cws-turnstile/readme.txt

 = Can I use this on other forms besides search? =

-Currently, the plugin is designed specifically for WordPress search forms.
+Currently, the plugin is designed specifically for WordPress search and comment forms.
 Future versions may include support for additional form types.

-== Screenshots ==

-1. The Turnstile widget embedded in a search form
-2. Plugin settings page where you can enter your API keys

 == Changelog ==

+= 1.1.0 =
+* Add support for comment forms

 = 1.0.2 =
 * Add admin settings to allow users to select Theme and Size options